• Swimming in the Chetco River is a popular summer activity.

 Alfred A. Loeb State Park

-Managed by US Forest Service, Miller Bar Campground and Day Use Area is a dispersed site along a vast gravel bar of the Recreation section of the Chetco, 2.8 miles upstream from Alfred A. Loeb State Park.
-There are shallows on the edge of gravel bars as well as depths along the opposite river bank.
-There is a vault toilet and no drinking water.
+Managed by the U.S. Forest Service, Miller Bar is a dispersed campground and day-use area located along a wide gravel bar in the recreational section of the Chetco River, about 2.8 miles upstream from Alfred A. Loeb State Park.

 Elephant Rock

-Elephant Rock is is a basalt lava formation jutting into the water.
-The river bends at this point and creates a deep hole at the base of the rock.
-This area is popular for cliff jumping and swimming opportunities.
-The opposite bank consists of gravel and pebbles.
+Elephant Rock is a striking basalt lava formation that juts into the Chetco River.
+At this bend in the river, a deep pool forms at the base of the rock, making it a popular spot for cliff jumping and swimming.
+The opposite bank is lined with gravel and pebbles, offering a gentler place to wade or relax.

-From a small turnout, hike down to the river on a steep trail.
-This place is about 0.6 miles from Nook Bar.
+Access is via a small turnout, followed by a short but steep trail down to the river.
+Elephant Rock is located about 0.6 miles upstream from Nook Bar.

 N 42°8.839' W 124°8.776' | 42.14731, -124.14626